SangResidata/SupplyChain-Dashboard-Manufacture/README.md

-# Supllychain-dashboard-manufacturing StudyCase Repository about SSupplyChain Management in Manufacturing.
+# Supplychain-dashboard-manufacturing StudyCase Repository about SupplyChain Management in Manufacturing.

 -----